Yesennia Gonzalez: Making The Worst Of An Already Terrible Situation

 Furthermore, although it’s impossible to say without having been there or even read the police report, it could also be that things might have never happened the way they did if police had handled the situation a bit more tactfully.
 They could have also acted like model cops and she’s just a total loose cannon, of course.

 Before making contact with a suspect, police tend to take an officer-safety-centered approach.
 The person they’ve contacted could be armed and dangerous, after all.
-By the time an officer realizes it’s just a routine DUI stop, they’ve typically let their guard down a bit.
+By the time an officer realizes it’s just a routine DUI stop, they’ve typically let their guard down a bit, especially in comparison to something that could face extreme DUI charges on their approach.

 Sometimes, the professionalism remains.
 They’re courteous and understanding, but they do their job, which usually results in an arrest.
 Other times, they turn from armed men slightly frightened of the unknown to domineering taskmasters bullying impaired people all the way back to the jail.
 It’s unclear what exactly happened with Gonzalez, but it’s obvious it didn’t end up as officers planned.